 Transfer your CenturyLink service to another person

-Life changes — we get it.
-If you find that you need to transfer ownership of your CenturyLink account to someone else, you can, as long as you both meet a few criteria.
+Life happens and things change — we understand.
+If you need to transfer ownership of your CenturyLink account to someone else, you can, as long as you meet a few criteria.

 Are you eligible to make changes to the account?

-If you want to transfer an account to another party, you must be authorized on that account.
+First, in order to transfer an account to another party, you yourself must be authorized on that account.
 If you're a spouse, domestic partner or roommate, you are authorized to make changes to an account only if one of the following two conditions is met:

-You have been specifically authorized by the account holder to make changes to the account.
+You have been authorized by the account holder to make changes to the account.

 Is the account eligible to be transferred?

-To transfer an account, you and the new customer must meet these five criteria:
+To transfer an account, you and the new account holder must meet all five of these conditions:

-Your account must be current and not have any past due charges or restrictions.
+Your account must not have any past due charges or restrictions.

-Both you and the new customer must verbally agree to the transfer.
-(Written consent is required in Iowa.)
+Both you and the new owner must verbally agree to the transfer.
+(Note: Written consent is required in Iowa.)

-The new customer must meet our credit policy guidelines.
+The new owner must meet our credit policy guidelines.

-The new customer must agree to take over your service as is, without changes.
-Any needed changes can be made only after the account has been transferred.
+The new owner must agree to take over your service as is, without changes.
+Changes can be made only after the account has been transferred.

 The new customer must take over your service at your current location.
-The service can be moved only after the account has been transferred.
+Service can be moved only after the account has been transferred.

-In some states, both the new and existing customers must also be members of the same household.
+In some states, the new and existing owner must be members of the same household.

 Who can initiate the account transfer?

-Either you or the new account holder can call to initiate the account transfer.
-But the sequence of events varies just a little, depending on who makes the request.
+Either you or the new account holder can call to request the account transfer.
+The sequence of actions will vary slightly, depending on who makes the request.

-We'll contact the new customer to confirm the transfer
+We'll contact the new owner to confirm the transfer.

-If we're unable to reach you, we'll put the transfer request on hold
+If we can't reach you, the transfer request will be put on hold.

 If we don't hear back from you within 10 days, we'll cancel the transfer request.